-Michael Phelps has ‘no desire’ to return to competitive swimming
+AP Interview: Phelps has ‘no desire’ to return to swimming

 His wife, Nicole, is about four months pregnant.
 The couple already have a 16-month-old son, Boomer.

-- Pete Carroll on Seahawks offense: 'There will be some things that will be a little bit different this week' WATCH

-- Seattle City Council picks Tim Burgess to replace Bruce Harrell as temporary mayor VIEW

-“I’ve got no desire, no desire to come back,” the 32-year-old Phelps said flatly.
+“I’ve got no desire — no desire — to come back,” the 32-year-old Phelps said flatly.

-Phelps has attended a handful of swimming meets since the Rio Games, where the winningest athlete in Olympic history added to his already massive career haul by claiming five gold medals plus a silver.
-A few months ago, he conceded to the AP that he was eager to see how he would feel about a possible comeback after this year’s world championships in Budapest, Hungary.
+Phelps has attended a handful of swimming meets since the Rio Games, where the winningest athlete in Olympic history added to his already massive career haul by claiming five gold medals plus a silver .
+A few months ago, he conceded to the AP that he wasn’t sure how he would feel about a possible comeback after watching the worlds in Budapest, Hungary.

+“We’ll see if I get that itch,” he said in April .

 Turns out, it had no impact.

-Phelps said watching others compete “truly didn’t kick anything off or spike any more interest in coming out of retirement again.”
+Phelps said the second-biggest meet after the Olympics “truly didn’t kick anything off or spike any more interest in coming out of retirement again.”

-He is eager to follow the development of his heir apparent, Caeleb Dressel, who emerged as the sport’s newest star by winning seven gold medals at Budapest.
+He is excited to follow the development of his heir apparent, Caeleb Dressel, who emerged as the sport’s newest star by winning seven gold medals at Budapest .

 The 21-year-old Floridian joined Phelps and Mark Spitz as the only swimmers to accomplish that feat at a major international meet.

-“I’m happy Caeleb decided to go off this year instead of last year,” Phelps joked.
+“I’m happy Caeleb decided to go off this year instead of last year,” quipped Phelps, who won 23 golds and 28 medals overall in his Olympic career.
 “I’m kind of happy to see him swimming so well when I’m not there.”

+While he still travels extensively for his many sponsors, Phelps said he’s much more involved in his wife’s second pregnancy than he was before Boomer’s birth, when he was consumed by full-scale training for the Olympics.

 With Dressel and Katie Ledecky now leading the American team, the U.S. is expected to remain the world’s dominant swimming country heading into the 2020 Tokyo Olympics.